nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-06-07-types_of_business_insurance.md

 <p><i>Real Estate Protection</i></p>
 <p>If you own or lease real estate or equipment, Commercial Property Insurance protects your investments from catastrophic events like fires and storms.
 You should consider this insurance if you run a business from home.
 Don’t rely on home insurance alone.
 Business property is not covered by home insurance. </p>

 <p>Consider getting separate property insurance for especially valuable property.
-If renting, you will need renters insurance to protect from damage caused by tenants.</p>
+If renting, you will need renters insurance to protect you from damage caused by tenants.</p>

 ####    3. Commercial Auto Insurance
 <p><i>Company Vehicle Protection</i></p>
 <p>The protection of commercial auto insurance is limited to company vehicles used on a daily basis.</p>

-####    4. Workers Compensation Insurance
+####    4. Workers' Compensation Insurance
 <p><i>Employee Protection</i></p>
-<p>Consider getting Workers Compensation Insurance if you have employees and you want protection from claims made against damages caused to employees.
+<p>Consider getting Workers' Compensation Insurance if you have employees and you want protection from claims made against damages caused to employees.
 Many states make workers comp insurance an essential requirement to having employees in the first place.</p>

 ####    5. Professional Liability Insurance
 <p><i>Protects The Services You Provide</i></p>